ollietov/discordqueuebot/README.md

 ## Overview

 This bot allows Discord server members to create and manage game queues for specific game roles.
 It runs on Cloudflares workers and the queues are stored using Cloudflare KV.
+This bot is currently in 4 private servers.

 ## Features